Merueru/forge-nsfw-card-blur/README.md

 - Blur, hide, or show marked Extra Networks card thumbnails.
 - Hover a blurred card to temporarily reveal it.
 - Mark individual cards from the card metadata popup with a compact `NSFW blur on/off` toggle.
-- Keep the original path-based behavior: cards with model or preview paths containing `nsfw` are also treated as NSFW.
 - Save per-card choices on the Forge machine in `data/marked_cards.json`, not in browser local storage.
 - Use a small Extra Networks toolbar button to switch between `Blur`, `Hide`, and `Show` modes.